y-guang/code-demos/cpp/syntax/README.md

 ## inheritance

 Different from Java, child cannot touch private member of parent.
+Use `protected` instead.

+## static

+Different from Java, static is just the extend C's static to class.

+However, compared with C, the access control rely more on namespace than static.

+Note the static member variable need to be initialized outside the class.